 “But when they believed Philip as he preached the Good News…and the name of Jesus Christ, they were baptized, both men and women” Acts 8:12

-You can let the pastors know that you wish to be baptized, on the “tear-off” Information Card in the Sunday bulletin.
+You can let the pastors know that you wish to be baptized on the “tear-off” Information Card in the Sunday bulletin.
 Simply tear it off, write your name and check the box “I’d like to get baptized.”
-Place this card in the offering bag or email us firstname.lastname@example.org and we will contact you to let you know when our next baptism service is scheduled.
+Place this card in the offering bag or contact us and we will let you know when our next baptism service is scheduled.